knaaptime/seg_networks/paper/introduction.md

 <!-- Hook -->

-An exceedingly common abstraction in applied spatial analysis is the use of euclidean distance as a proxy measure for geographic proximity (which is, itself, often a proxy for the frequency of social interaction).
+An exceedingly common abstraction in applied spatial analysis is the use of Euclidean distance as a proxy measure for geographic proximity (which is, itself, often a proxy for the frequency of social interaction).
 It is the geographical scientist's equivalent to the physicist's spherical cow[^spherical_cow], or the economist's perfect market: a useful abstraction that helps partially explain a much more complex underlying process, however imperfectly.
-A major difference in spatial analysis, however, is that scientists from many disciplines often fail to realize how simplified the assumption of euclidean distance is when traversing the built or natural environment.
+A major difference in spatial analysis, however, is that scientists from many disciplines often fail to realize how simplified the assumption of Euclidean distance is when traversing the built or natural environment.
 While, in general, simple proximity is a reasonable heuristic for understanding Tobler's Law [@tobler1970ComputerMovie], the behavioral realities of movement and social interaction in complex urban environments often require a more thoughtful model.